ramandahiya/ChatBot_Langchain_Agentic_Python_AI_Project/README.md

 # ChatBot + Langchain + Agentic AI, Python Project ....

+---

+# Langchain-Python-AgenticAI

+This guide walks you through setting up a Python environment, installing dependencies, configuring Pre trained model, and running a chatbot to get response.

 Here's an project for chatbot build upon "Qwen/Qwen2.5-1.5B-Instruct" public model using langchain agentic AI.
 Not authentication is required for this model, and read the instructions to run project:
 User can select for Agentic AI resposne from UI.
 To get agentic AI response use Toggle button.
 By default normal LLM respose will be displayed.
-Agentic AI is using two tools (Current time tool and Calculator), Check Screen shot
+Agentic AI is using two tools (Current time tool and Calculator), Check Screenshot
----

-# Langchain-Python-AgenticAI

-This guide walks you through setting up a Python environment, installing dependencies, configuring Pre trained model, and running a chatbot to get response.

 ---

 ## 1. Create a Virtual Environment